The Widening Gap Between Standard and High-Risk Car Insurance Rates

 Pincher's Pro Tip

 Clean-record drivers are now in a buyer's market.
 With insurers competing aggressively for low-risk customers, you have real leverage to shop around and find even lower rates.
+The national full-coverage average is projected to rise just ~1% in 2026 — the smallest increase since 2022.
 Compare quotes from at least 3 to 5 carriers before your next renewal.

 Trusted by Thousands